Avtonom/semaphore-bundle/README.md

 * Logging operations with all the necessary information on a specific channel in monolog (channel: semaphore)
 * Select the class for the lock manager (SemaphoreManager)
 * Select the object class contains a list of key locks (KeyStorage)
+* Demo mode - keeping all logging but does not execute set and validates the key.
 * Setting parameters such as:
 * - Number of attempts to acquire a lock
 * - Waiting time between attempts to acquire a lock